pcardotatgit/DUO_Web_Demos/python/duo_client_RFID/readme.md

 If you see the TAG ID, then you are ready to go

-Run the 1_write.py script  and then write a user name into your RFID Tag, and use the same username as the one you use into your DUO account.
+Run the <b>1_write.py script</b>  and then write a user name into your RFID Tag, and use the same username as the one you use into your DUO account.

 - python 1_write.py